Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Show a popup/README.md

 ## How to use the sample

-Tap on parks in the downtown Seattle area.
-Parks are displayed as light green spaces.
+Tap on the features to prompt a popup that displays information about the feature.

 ## How it works